 The Midwest March Brown mayfly hatch is used to describe Maccaffertium vicarium mayfly and it's smaller relative the Gray Fox.
-Actually, the Gray Fox (Stenonema fuscum) used to be considered a different species than Stenonema vicarium, but in 1979 the entomoligists combined the smaller Stenonema fuscum with Stenonema vicarium.
+The Gray Fox (Stenonema fuscum) used to be considered a different species than Stenonema vicarium, but in 1979 the entomologists combined the smaller Stenonema fuscum with Stenonema vicarium.
 Then later on entomologists changed the Genus from Stenonema to Maccaffertium.
-Many books (like Hatches) reference Stenonema vicarium which is now called Maccaffertium vicarium.
+Many older fly fishing books reference Stenonema vicarium which is now called Maccaffertium vicarium.

 Note: The Eastern / Midwest March Brown mayflies are a different genus/species than the Western March Brown mayflies which are Rhithrogena.
 Besides Maccaffertium vicarium, it has been documented by entomologists that Maccaffertium modestum, Maccaffertium mexicanum integrum, Maccaffertium pulchellum, Maccaffertium terminatum terminatum, and Maccaffertium mediopunctatum arwini also exist in our northern Wisconsin rivers and streams.

-Fly fisherman should carry a selection of size #10 & #8 nymph, dun and spinner patterns to match the March Brown hatch.
-The clinging nymphs will be migrating towards the shallows prior to emergence and the trout may follow.
+Fly fisherman should carry a selection of size #10 & #8 nymph, dun, and spinner patterns to match the March Brown hatch.
+The clinging nymphs will be migrating towards the shallows before emergence and the trout may follow.
 During these times I have spooked larger trout in the shallow riffled waters probably looking for the large clinging nymphs.
 Look for the March Brown spinners near dusk over the riffles and faster water sections.